 In the worst of circumstances, you can transfer to another position within the company or leave the organization altogether.
 This may be reasonable if you've tried other options and failed.

 Maybe your boss is looked at as a superstar, someone beyond reproach.
 Maybe this isn't the only bully or harasser you have encountered at this company.
-In such case, leaving may be a good option if you have sufficient job opportunities elsewhere.
+In such cases, leaving may be a good option if you have sufficient job opportunities elsewhere.

 Evaluate whether it is beneficial to hang on to a job that is creating this much tension.
 Consider finding an organization that values your skills and contributions and respects you as an employee and a person.
 Regardless of your choice, take charge of your own personal and career destiny.

 If you do choose to leave, determine whether it will benefit you long-term to take a "parting shot" by sharing your reasons for leaving during your exit interview with HR.
 It is a common and cathartic choice.
-For example, on his way out of the organization, "Ron" made an appointment with the senior-most HR executive and detailed his superstar boss' bullying behavior, sparing no detail.
+For example, on his way out of the organization, "Ron" made an appointment with the senior-most HR executive and detailed his superstar boss's bullying behavior, sparing no detail.

 He was leaving anyway but exposed an executive bully with a long track record and no prior formal complaints against her.
 (Someone has to be first.)
 By doing so, Ron effectively tarnished his bully's pristine image and bravely paved the way for future targets' complaints.

-The Option To Freeze
+The Option to Freeze

 A third option for dealing with a threat is freezing, or simply doing nothing.
-It's like playing 'possum, hoping the problem will go away.
+It's like playing possum, hoping the problem will go away.
 Some employees may simply hope that the boss will eventually move on.
 Others attempt to feign apathy in an attempt to ignore offensive behavior—not allowing yelling, name calling, or humiliation, for example, to register a visible impact.

 The intent is to deny the misbehaving boss the reward of provoking conflict or fear.
 Generally, however, this option simply buys time until the problem grows so bad you must choose fight or flight.

-Become An Active Decision-Maker, Not A Target
+Become an Active Decision-Maker, Not a Target

 If you're like many American employees, you spend anywhere from one-third to one-half of your waking hours at work.
 How and where do you want to spend this time?
 Regardless of whether you choose to fight, flee or freeze, acknowledge that you have the power to decide.

 Each choice involves trade-offs, but becoming an active decision-maker rather than someone's target will put you in a position of power rather than defeat.
 Understand what is happening, and name the behavior as "bullying" or "illegal harassment," if that is indeed what it is.

 By making a positive change, you can find a solution that supports your health and career rather than harming them further.
 Set yourself up to flourish by realizing that you are only "stuck" in a bad situation if that's what you choose.